askmakdag/carrentalapp/README.md

 ### 2. Start JSON Server

-In this project there is a local json server created by json server.
+In this project there is a local server created by json server.

 In order to be able to make request;